cirosantilli/cpp-cheat/gcc/makefile.md

 <https://gcc.gnu.org/onlinedocs/gcc-5.1.0/gccint/Configure-Terms.html#Configure-Terms>

+### Compilation options

+    ../src/configure CFLAGS='-O0 -g' CXXFLAGS='-O0 -g'

+The default compilation uses `-O2`, so you might want to reduce that for better debugging in development.

 ## Build

 Making a separate build directory is mandatory.

-Took me 2 hours on a and 4GB of disk.
+Took me 2 hours and a half on a and 4GB of disk.

 To build only certain parts of GCC <http://stackoverflow.com/questions/14728652/how-to-make-a-light-build-of-gcc-with-language-supports-etc-pruned>: